J. Henri Vallee (left) with his son, Daniel Vallee relaxing inside their

 Photo by Patricia Pierce Erikson

 Early in the calendar year, Dan accepted my invitation to be a guest speaker at the 2016 Teddy Roosevelt Days event opening on Friday, August 5, 2016.
-Dan also agreed to visit the Museum a few weeks prior to the Teddy Days event to be videoed while being interviewed.
+Dan also agreed to visit the Museum a few weeks before the Teddy Days event to be videoed while being interviewed.
 The lead topic for the interview was what life was like living in the Narcissus as he was growing up.

 Click on the video above to watch Daniel Vallee's short clip on what life was like living in the Narcissus.
 Video created and edited by Patricia Pierce Erikson